 7 Ways to Make Summer Memories for a Lifetime

 It seems there are two types of summer mothers out there.
-There are those that count down the days until summer break with joy and sweet anticipation until they can have ALL day and night with their kids free of schedule and commitment.
-And then there are those that count down the days until summer with dread and anxiety because they love their babies, but go stir crazy coming up with ways to keep everyone happy and entertained.
+Some count down the days until summer break with joy and sweet anticipation until they can have ALL day and night with their kids free of schedule and commitment.
+And then some count down the days until summer with dread and anxiety because they love their babies, but go stir crazy coming up with ways to keep everyone happy and entertained.
 But no matter where you fall, have no fear, you too can create summer memories that last a lifetime. 🙂

 If there is anything that life has taught me lately, it’s this: the years with littles at home truly do pass quickly – just like all the old ladies in the grocery store try and warn us about!
 So it’s important to lean into these quick years with intentionality.
 And more specifically – intentionality about creating simple yet special summer memories for a lifetime.